Credit bureau reporting

 - Is ordered to pay support by either a court or child support magistrate

-- Owes arrears of at least three times the monthly support obligation or, for arrears-only cases, the amount of arrears is at least $1.
+- Owes arrears of at least three times the monthly support obligation or, for arrears-only cases, the amount of arrears is at least one dollar.

 Disputing arrears reported to the credit bureaus

-If the parent believes the child support office reported arrears in error, the parent must contact each credit bureau to dispute the accuracy of the information.
+If the parent believes the credit bureaus are reporting the information inaccurately, he or she may contact each credit bureau to dispute the accuracy of the information.

 Parents can dispute the accuracy of information on their credit report online or in writing directly to: